DhineshSDET/Selenium_NunitTestFW/README.md

 Test Report
     -  Used Extent Reports to generate HTML test report
-    -  Capture Screenshot when test are fail and base64.png available in report
+    -  Capture Screenshots when tests are failing and base64.png available in report

 Test Pattern
-    -  Each Test adheres to Arrange Act Assert
+    -  Each Test adheres to the //Arrange //Act //Assert

+Jenkins Pipeline:
+    -  Configure Jenkins pipeline to pick this git repo - https://github.com/DhineshSDET/Selenium_NunitTestFW.git
+    -  Choice parameters could be added to select a browser during the selection
+    -  Change branch specifier from */master to */main
+    -  Add the below (Execute Windows batch command) under build steps and modify according to your need
+    -  dotnet test DhineshSDET/WebFramework/WebFramework.csproj -- TestRunParameters.Parameter(name=\"browserName\", value=\"%browserName%\")